casas45/CasioCAN/README.md

 CasioCan project {#mainpage}
 ============

-This a subtitle
+Project description.
 -------------

-Description with **bold text** and *cursive*

-- bullets
-- bullets

-1. num bullets
-2. num bullets

-> This is just a nice quote like the ones you can find in social media

-This is how we can insert some code snippets
+This project consists in a programmable clock using messages that are sent and received through FDCAN module.

+> The project is implemented in the STM32-G0B1RE Nucleo board.